Nkctro/Mesh-Annotation-Layers/FAQ.md

 **A:** Yes, it's released under the GPL-3.0 license and is completely free to use.

 ### Q: Which Blender versions are supported?
-**A:** Blender 3.0 and above.
-It may work on earlier versions but is not officially tested or supported.
+**A:** Blender 4.2 and above.
+Earlier versions are not supported because the addon targets the Blender Extensions platform.

 ### Q: Can I change the add-on's language?
 **A:** Yes.
 Go to Edit > Preferences > Add-ons > Mesh Annotation Layers and switch the Language option to Auto, English, Chinese, or Both.

-### Q: Does it work with Blender 4.0+?
+### Q: Does it work with Blender 4.2+?
-**A:** Yes, the addon is designed to be compatible with Blender 4.0 and future versions.
+**A:** Yes, the addon is designed for Blender 4.2 and future releases in the 4.x line.

 ---